Here’s why consolidating super makes sense

 Transferring a UK Pension

-legalsuper is currently unable to accept transfers from the UK due to recent changes in the United Kingdom requirements which affect Australian superannuation funds.
+legalsuper is currently unable to accept transfers from the UK due to recent changes in the United Kingdom's requirements, which affect Australian superannuation funds.

-Should those requirements be amended, legalsuper may in the future be able to resume accepting transfers from the UK.
+Should those requirements be amended, legalsuper may, in the future, be able to resume accepting transfers from the UK.
+For more information, please contact us.

-The Trust Deed will outline procedures regarding winding up your SMSF or making a withdrawal(s).
-It is important to ensure that all decisions are minuted and members notified.
+- Step 1: The Trust Deed will outline procedures for winding up your SMSF or making a withdrawal(s).
+It is important to ensure that all decisions are minuted and members are notified.

-Depending on whether you are winding up your SMSF or only transferring a portion of the account, you will need to ensure that your actions are appropriately recorded and you make allowance for the relevant tax liabilities and any professional fees that may be incurred for the accounting and auditing of your SMSF.
+- Step 3: Depending on whether you are winding up your SMSF or only transferring a portion of the account, you will need to ensure that your actions are appropriately recorded and that you make allowance for the relevant tax liabilities and any professional fees that may be incurred for the accounting and auditing of your SMSF.

 EFT: